temach/reports/CIA-LAB-2-Booting.md

 The UEFI specification does not require that UEFI firmware know anything about ELF or how to mount and search ext4 filesystem for the kernel image.
 This is the job of the bootloader (OS loader).

-Therefore (in the GNU/Linux world) the "UEFI OS loader" is a UEFI program that knows how to mount the ext4 filesystem, search it for a linux kernel image, load the image and execute it.
+Therefore (in the GNU/Linux world) the "UEFI OS loader" is a UEFI program that knows how to mount the ext4 filesystem, search it for a Linux kernel image, load the image and execute it.

 If the UEFI OS loader successfully loads its operating system, it can take control of the system by using the ExitBootServices() UEFI firmware function.
 After successfully calling ExitBootServices(), all boot services in the system are terminated, including memory management, and the UEFI OS loader is responsible for the continued operation of the system. (source: https://uefi.org/sites/default/files/resources/UEFI_Spec_2_8_final.pdf)